iHaz32/Svelte-To-Do-List/README.md

 # To-Do List App

 This is a simple to-do list application built with Svelte and styled using Tailwind CSS.
 It allows you to create, read, update, and delete tasks, while providing a responsive design for optimal user experience.
+Uses object oritented programming.

 ## Technologies Used